Bachelor of Science in Nursing (BSCN) Collaborative Program

 Candidates for professional nursing registration with the College of Nurses of Ontario must be graduates of an approved university Baccalaureate Nursing Program.
 In order to write the registration examination to work as Registered Nurses, candidates must have an approved Bachelor of Science in Nursing (BScN).

 Georgian College and York University have developed an integrated collaborative program.
 Students in the collaborative program will spend their first two years studying at Georgian College.
 The next two years will be spent at York University.
+In order to progress from year two at Georgian College to year three at York University, students must have a 65% GPA.
 At the end of four years, graduates will receive a Bachelor of Science in Nursing (BScN) from York University and will be eligible to write the Registered Nurse examination.

 At York course requirements